andreycretsu/pf-mcp-figma-plugin/README.md

    - Select the `manifest.json` file from this project

 2. Configure the MCP server:
-   - The plugin is pre-configured to use the public Render MCP server.
+   - The plugin UI now lets you set the MCP server URL directly.
+Enter your server URL in the input field and click "Set Server URL".
-   - If you want to use your own server, update the `MCP_SERVER_URL` in `code.js`.
+   - By default, it uses the public Render MCP server.

 3. Run the plugin:
    - In Figma, right-click and select Plugins > Development > Cursor MCP Connector